shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

 4. Click **Spree::HomeController#index** to view its details.

-5. Expand the **Latency** graph.
-Below the graph, notice that there are mutiple latency metrics based on distribution percentile.
+5. Expand the **Latency** graph as shown below.
+Notice that there are mutiple latency metrics based on distribution percentile below the Latency graph.

    Let's be specific and use the metric for the p99 latency of a home page request `trace.rack.request.duration.by.resource_service.99p` in the SLI for the SLO to track latency of viewing the home page.
+(The p99 latency means that 99% of requests have latencies lower than this value.)

    Close the graph.